 How Does Your Car Insurance Compare?Take a look to see if your policy provides value for money when stacked up against 50+ providers.

 What happens in the event of a car insurance dispute?

 The first port of call you should consider is to contact your insurer and try to come to a reasonable solution.
-If you’re unable to reach an agreement or the dispute has escalated, one next port of call could be contacting the Financial Ombudsman Service (FOS).
+If you’re unable to reach an agreement or the dispute has escalated, one next port of call could be contacting the Australian Financial Complaints Authority (AFCA).

 The FOS is a not-for-profit, non-government organisation that aims to provide accessible and independent dispute resolution for financial services providers and consumers.
 The FOS is paid a membership fee by insurers so consumers can access the services for free.

 Process for car insurance claims through an ombudsman

 There are three main stages involved in the FOS dispute resolution process: